-This topic contains 10 replies, has 6 voices, and was last updated by Anonymous 8 years, 1 month ago.
+- This topic has 10 replies, 6 voices, and was last updated 8 years, 8 months ago by Anonymous.

 I’m planning on buying a home in Chicago for about $400K.
 My friend told me expect to pay about 25K in closing costs unless your seller helps you out.
 Traditionally do sellers ever pay all of the closing costs?
 If not all, what kind of percentage do sellers typically give towards closing costs?

 - May 12, 2011 at 5:38 am #273544Hollie LeclairMember

 Sellers do not typically pay any of the closing costs unless agreed to in the contract of sale.
 25K is a bit high for a 400K loan.
 I would expect it to be more in the 10K-12K range.